Can wooden sash windows be repaired?

 Yes, traditional timber windows and doors can almost always be repaired and restored.

-To repair sash window frames is usually less expensive than replacing windows.
-Repairing a rotten wooden window is also the best way to preserve the character and architectural significance of a period home.
+To repair a sash window is usually far less expensive than to replace a window.
+Repairing a rotten window is also the best way to preserve the character and architectural significance of a period home.

-The timber used in the past was of a high quality and very durable.
-Many heritage windows and doors are still in use today whereas modern modern replacement windows may need replacement after only twenty years.
+The timber used in the past was slow growth, high quality and very durable wood that should be preserved whenever possible.
+Many heritage windows and doors are still in use today whereas more modern replacement timber windows may need replacement after only twenty years.

 The most common area of rot development is the window sill, fortunately we are expert at replacing rotten sills.
-We utilise a range of products during our repair projects, from the traditional methods of splicing in new hardwood timber sections to the modern advanced solutions of epoxy resins & glues.
+We utilise a range of products during our sill repair projects, from the traditional methods of splicing in new hardwood timber sill sections to the modern advanced solutions that epoxy resins & glues provide.
 All of our materials are selected to ensure a durable, permanent repair for many years to come.